pochka15/devops-for-programmers-project-77/README.md

 1. Set variables in the [vars.yml](./ansible/group_vars/all/vars.yml)
 2. Setup terraform infrastructure: `make terraform-setup`
+   1. Note: after this step, it's automatically created a webservers vault in the `playground/vault.yml`.
+This file is added to the gitignore

 ### Step 5.
 Setup webservers

 1. Set variables in the [vars.yml](./ansible/group_vars/webservers/vars.yml)
+   1. Note: you can copy-paste generated vault from the previous step and edit it if necessary
 2. `make setup`

 ### Step 6.
 Release application